OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Frequentyl_asked_questions_BigBlueButton.md

 **Which ports are used by BigBlueButton?**

 If you are unable to access the BigBlueButton, this may be due to a setting in your firewall.
-You can test this by accessing the online meeting with your device from another network (guest WLAN etc.) or via hotspot using your mobile phone.
+You can test this by accessing the online meeting with your device from another network (guest WIFI etc.) or via hotspot using your mobile phone.
 If this works, you should check the following ports/shares on your firewall (in a business environment by your IT service/support):

 Ports| Description
 ---|---